MicrosoftDocs/win32/desktop-src/Msi/patch-uninstall-custom-actions.md

 ---
-Description: 'You can use the Custom Action Patch Uninstall option to specify that the installer run the custom action only when a patch is uninstalled.' ms.assetid: 'c741aa40-ba4c-459e-936a-19c002620c30'
+Description: You can use the Custom Action Patch Uninstall option to specify that the installer run the custom action only when a patch is uninstalled. ms.assetid: c741aa40-ba4c-459e-936a-19c002620c30
-title: Patch Uninstall Custom Actions
+title: Patch Uninstall Custom Actions ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Patch Uninstall Custom Actions